 Because changes in employment regulations happen frequently, employers are well advised to review practices, not simply their corporate guidelines.

 The need applies at the federal and state levels.
 Even as we watch for federal deregulation in employment law, we are seeing more protections extended by states.

 New pay equity laws have come to New York, and local provisions for paid sick leave have taken effect in New Jersey.
 Employers should also keep apprised of provisions pertaining to harassment and discrimination, and schedule predictability laws.
 Developments must be understood, given their serious impact on many New York and New Jersey business owners as well as their staff.

-Avert litigation.
+Avert litigation with the help of an attorney.
 Contact Sutton Sachs Meyer or call us at 212-480-4350 to discuss your employment matters.